A History of Innovation

 A Timeline of Milestones

-2014 Jay developed a prototype and with his business partner brought the digital Autodrive for the Dillon Super 1050 to the 2014 World Shoot.
+2014 The prototype digital Autodrive for the Dillon Super 1050 was showcased at the 2014 World Shoot.
 At that time there were no solutions in the marketplace of this type and it was clear that this product was a hit.
-Much was learned from the introduction of the product to the marketplace that faithful October.
+Shooters at the competition provided important feedbck on the product.

 2017 A new, all digital loading press was displayed at the SHOT Show in Las Vegas that had integrated sensing technology along with a press that was developed for Automation and included the first-ever Onboard Primer Collator.
-That press was displayed at the 2017 World Shoot in Chatereaux, France (where Jay was a member of the United States shooting delegation) and with it’s 10 station design it was clear from the market feedback that Mark 7® had another winner on its hands.
+That press was displayed at the 2017 World Shoot in Chatereaux, France and with it’s 10 station design it was clear from the market feedback that Mark 7® had another winner on its hands.
 In fact 16 of the 25 winners of the 2017 World Shoot already made their ammunition on Mark 7® products.
 Engineering and production ramped-up and the Revolution® loading press began shipping in late 2017 to customer accolades.
-Mark 7® moves into a 12,000+ square foot facility and looks to develop in-house parts manufacturing capabilities.
+Mark 7® moved into a 12,000+ square foot facility and looked to develop in-house parts manufacturing capabilities.